BRIEF BIOSOCIAL GAMBLING SCREEN (BBGS)

 - Have you ever felt restless or irritable when trying to stop, cut down, or control your gambling?*

 - Has your gambling ever caused serious or repeated problems in your relationships with any of your family members or friends?
 Or, has your gambling ever caused you problems at work or with your studies?*

 - Have you ever needed to ask family members, friends, a lending institution, or anyone else to loan you money or otherwise bail you out of a desperate money situation that was largely caused by your gambling?*

-- REMINDER: This self-assessment will help you figure out if there is a problem, but only a professional can diagnose if it is a gambling problem, a different problem, or both.
+- REMINDER: This self-assessment will help you figure out if there may be a problem, but only a professional can diagnose if it is a gambling problem, a different problem, or both.

 - If you answered yes to one or more of the above questions, you should seek help.